openhive-network/wallet/src/app/help/en/faq.md

 **Feed** - Here is where you go to see the most recent posts from the people you follow.

-**Blog** - Here is where you go to see all of your posts and resteems.
+**Blog** - Here is where you go to see all of your posts and reblogs.
 It is also where you go to see your profile page that is viewable by other users.

 **Comments** - Here is where you go to see all of the comments and replies you have made.